The function converts a graph to a collection of

 .

-A numerical value indicating the threshold to apply on the variable importance to color the graph.
-If thr=NULL (default), the threshold is set to thr = abs(mean(vimp)).
+A numeric value [0-1] indicating the threshold to apply to the variable importance values to color the graph.
+If thr = NULL (default), the threshold is set to thr = 0.5*max(abs(variable importance values)).

 A logical value.
 If FALSE (default), the processed graph will not be plotted to screen.